In Brief

 Here is the problem with the corpse metaphor: you are clearly alive.
 You're reading this page.
 You're thinking, choosing, functioning.
 So what does Paul mean when he says you were "dead in your transgressions and sins"?

 He means you hate holiness.
 Not that you struggle with it — that you hate it.
 Your nature recoils from the righteousness of God the way your hand recoils from a flame.
-And here is the devastating part: you don't even know you hate it, because you've redefined holiness to mean something comfortable enough to tolerate.
+You don't even know you hate it, because you've redefined holiness to mean something comfortable enough to tolerate.

 You have never once spontaneously wanted to pray.
 Every prayer was prompted by need, guilt, habit, or crisis — never by sheer delight in the presence of God.
 You find ten minutes of prayer exhausting but can scroll your phone for two hours without effort.